geirbye/bysykkel-status/README.md

 This project explores the [Open API of Oslo Bysykkel](https://oslobysykkel.no/apne-data/sanntid).

-Kotlin and Micronaut is used to implement a server the provides 2 endpoints:
+Kotlin and Micronaut is used to implement a server that provides 2 endpoints:

 - one REST/json-endpoint that return a list of Stations, with StationId, StationName, AvaiableBikes and AvailableDocks
 - and one simplistic html endpoint, utilizing a velocity template to display the station list in alphabetical order